mneuhaus/Flowpack.Expose/Documentation/Manual/ReST/en/source/Additional Features.rst

 Parameters
 ==========

-admin
+expose
-    set this to true in order to require an admin for this action
+    set this to true in order to require an expose for this action

 role
     set this to a specific role to require the user to be in this role.
-(Admin overrules this!)
+(Expose overrules this!)